 Following is a summary of benefits available for University of Lynchburg full-time faculty and staff.
-You can find additional details in the Staff Handbook of Personnel Policies and Procedures (PDF), the Faculty Handbook, or by contacting the University’s Human Resources Office or the Academic Affairs Office.
+You can find additional details in the Employee Handbook of Personnel Policies and Procedures, the Faculty Handbook, or by contacting the University’s Human Resources Office or the Academic Affairs Office.

 Medical Benefits Plan